Jeannette Rankin: First congressional term

 Rankin used her office to push for better working conditions for laborers.
 On June 8, 1917, the Speculator Mine disaster in Butte left 168 miners dead.
 Workers called a massive protest strike over working conditions.
 Rankin tried to intervene, but mining companies refused to meet with her or the miners, and her proposed legislation to end the strike was unsuccessful.
 She had greater success pushing for better working conditions in the Bureau of Engraving and Printing.
 Rankin listened to the grievances of federal workers in the bureau, which included long hours and an excessively demanding work pace.
-She also hired investigative reporter Elizabeth Watson to investigate.
+She hired investigative reporter Elizabeth Watson to investigate.
 As a result of her efforts to draw attention to the working conditions of the bureau, Treasury Secretary William McAdoo convened his own investigation and ultimately limited the work day to eight hours.

 By 1917, women had been granted some form of voting rights in about forty states.
 Rankin continued to lead the movement for unrestricted universal enfranchisement.
 She was instrumental in the creation of the Committee on Woman Suffrage and became one of its founding members.
 In January 1918, the committee delivered its report to Congress, and Rankin opened congressional debate on a Constitutional amendment granting universal suffrage to women.

+Attempting to appeal to Southern representatives committed to Jim Crow discrimination, Rankin argued that white women could be given the vote without raising the issue of votes for African Americans: "Are you going to deny them [white women] the equipment with which to help you effectively simply because the enfranchisement of a child-race 50 years ago brought you a problem you were powerless to handle?"

-The resolution passed in the House but was defeated by the Senate.
+The resolution passed in the House but was defeated in the Senate.
 The following year—after Rankin's congressional term had ended—the same resolution passed both chambers.
 After ratification by three-fourths of the states, it became the Nineteenth Amendment to the United States Constitution.

 During Rankin's term, Montana's state legislature voted to replace the state's two at-large Congressional seats with two single-member districts.
 With little chance of reelection in the overwhelmingly Democratic western district, Rankin chose instead to run for the Senate in 1918.
 After losing the Republican primary to physician Oscar M. Lanstrum, she accepted the nomination of the National Party and finished third in the general election behind Lanstrum and incumbent Democrat Thomas J. Walsh.